ShivangiSingh17/Java-Jet/README.md

 For Eg. `int cost = 20;`
 Here `int` is data type ,`cost` is variable name and `20` is value.
 ### Java Identifiers:
-In Java, an identifier can be a class name, method name, variable name or a label.There are certain rules to define java identifiers:
+In Java, an identifier can be a class name, method name, variable name or a label.
+There are certain rules to define java identifiers:

 1. Only alphanumeric characters are allowed as identifiers i.e. [A-Z], [a-z], [0-9] and '$', '_'.